Tag Archive for: well-being

 What motivated you to accept this appointment?

-As discussions about student mental health have resurfaced in the wake of the health crisis and amid reforms to graduate-level education, our faculty teams have developed, in collaboration with students and stakeholders, a one-of-a-kind educational concept.
-Temporarily named “Interpersonal Skills and Therapeutic Communication,” this empathy-focused curriculum represents a true ethical and educational innovation.
-To learn more, we spoke with the project leaders: Dr. Amandine Luquiens and Prof. Céline Bourgier, as well as Théo Lacoste, a student member of the steering committee.
+As discussions about student mental health have resurfaced in the wake of the health crisis and amid reforms to graduate-level programs, our faculty teams have developed—in collaboration with students and service users—a one-of-a-kind educational concept.
+Temporarily titled “Interpersonal Skills and Therapeutic Communication,” this empathy-focused curriculum represents a true ethical and pedagogical innovation.
+To learn more, we spoke with the project’s leaders: Dr. Amandine Luquiens and Prof. Céline Bourgier, as well as Théo Lacoste, a student member of the steering committee.

 The Origins of a Project Centered on Empathy